-Compensation Component Description Link to Corporate Objectives Long-term Incentives: Stock Options and Share Units (RSUs and DSUs) NEOs and other senior executives are eligible to participate in the Corporation's stock option and share unit plans (see "Share Unit Plans" on page 72).
+Compensation Component Description Link to Corporate Objectives Long-term Incentives: Stock Options and Share Units (RSUs, DSUs and PSUs) NEOs and other senior executives are eligible to participate in the Corporation's stock option and share unit plans (see "Share Unit Plans" on page 87).
+Beginning in 2014, long-term incentive compensation to senior executives includes performance-linked equity awards in the form of PSUs, such that the long-term incentive award is made up of 50% stock options, 25% RSUs/DSUs and 25% PSUs.
+Our long-term incentives are designed to foster and promote the long-term financial success of the Corporation by strengthening our ability to attract and retain highly qualified and experienced employees, motivating these employees to achieve the longer term goals of the Corporation, and linking total compensation to shareholder returns over longer periods.
 One third of each stock option grant vests each year following the date of the grant.
 Options expire 10 years following the date of the grant.
 The value of share units is tied to the value of Class B subordinate voting shares.
-Share units entitle the employee to receive a cash payment equal to the market value of the underlying shares at the end of a three year vesting period.
-Share units are cash settled and avoid the potential dilution associated with stock options.
-Beginning in 2014, long-term incentive compensation to senior executives will include a portion of performance-linked equity awards.
-Our long-term incentives are designed to foster and promote the long-term financial success of the Corporation by strengthening our ability to attract and retain highly qualified and experienced employees, motivating these employees to achieve the longer term goals of the Corporation, and linking total compensation to shareholder returns over longer periods.
-The introduction of performance-linked equity awards will improve alignment with pay-for-performance best practices.
+RSUs entitle the employee to receive a cash payment equal to the market value of the underlying shares at the end of a three year vesting period, and DSUs entitle an employee to receive a cash payment equal to the market value of the underlying shares (as at the payout date) following the end of employment.
+PSUs entitle the employee to receive a cash payment equal to 0% to 200% of the market value of the underlying shares at the end of a three year vesting period, with the payout amount depending on Teck's total shareholder return (TSR) performance relative to the Performance Comparator Group (see "Share Unit Plans" on page 87).
+All share units are cash settled and avoid the potential dilution associated with stock options.
+The introduction of performance-linked equity awards, based on TSR relative to the Performance Comparator Group, improves alignment with pay- for-performance best practices.